If you’re interested in translating or adapting this post, pleaseemail us first.

 Designing a conversion

 The platform’s experimental nature also prepared a territory for new design ideas where both the customer and Martians made some astonishing revelations.
 First, we discovered that a savvy UI design could boost conversions several times over.
 Second, the expertise we gained in this project empowered us to launch a new type of service for Martian customers.
-In fact, most of our user interface design team had their hands in eBay Social design.
+In fact, most of our user interface design team had their hands in eBay Bonus design.
 Third, Martians started to base UI design on analytics and Growth Hacking foundations.
 Our designers carried out usability tests, tracked user reactions, got their feedback and requirements, and tested hypotheses created on this basis.
 And finally, since then, we have always aimed to make an interface with simple “golden path” scripts and a systematic approach for every UI design project we had a chance to work with.

 The new style of design processes Martians proposed fitted the eBay team the best.
 We prefer to have strong relationships with the customer, arrange personal meetings, and recognize all the favors.
 We also adopted small iterations for the customer to assess the intermediate results on-the-fly and instantly give feedback.
 Finally, we always focus on building cognitively simple and user-friendly interfaces.
 Owing to this, the very first version design we offered increased conversion by 5%.